 - There were around 3,200 new cases of cervical cancer in the UK in 2014, that’s around 9 cases diagnosed every day.

-- Cervical cancer is the most common cancer in females under 35 in the UK.
+- Cervical cancer is the 20th most common cancer in the UK (2014).

 - In Europe, around 58,400 new cases of cervical cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 12th lowest in Europe.